Andrew-code2020/ms3onlinecookbook/README.md

 #### Bugs

+- hide-on-small-only class to avoid heading Temple Lean Recipes rendering above and below the recipe navigation bar.

+JS Tabs
-JS Tabs converted to materialize collapsible due to JS tabs rendering same information on each loop and because it cut down the amount of code we need.
+- converted to materialize collapsible due to JS tabs rendering same information on each loop and because it cut down the amount of code we need.

 Pictures